rogerz42892/ffmpeg-static/README.md

 Note: These steps work on Mac OS X, as well, without the -a flag.
 Also, be sure to (re)link /opt/local/bin/{ffmpeg,ffprobe} to the /usr/local/bin versions, if necessary.

+Note: If the "build.sh" command fails, it is worth doing 'grep FAIL build.log'.
+That will start to point you in the right direction.

 FFmpeg static build (original instructions from STVS)
 ------------------------------------------------------